XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 5. What part of the server is responsible for converting the HTTP request into an `UploadRequest`?
 6. Is it doing a good job?

-Let's think about what we would out of a good translation between the HTTP request and the domain-specific types.
+Let's think about what we would get out of a good translation between the HTTP request and the domain-specific types.

 * Good error messages to help us develop and operate.
 * Truthful types (e.g. not using `as`).